How to Run Windows 7 on NVMe SSD Drive in a Virtual Machine

 Step 8

-Right-click on My Computer, then click Manage, and when Computer Management opens, click Device Manager.
+Right-click the My Computer icon and select Manage.
+When the Computer Management screen opens, click Device Manager.

-The PCI Device with the yellow exclamation that you see in the Other Devices section indicates that the driver for the NVMe hardware you are adding has not been installed.
+However, in the Other Devices section, you will see the PCI Device with a yellow exclamation mark.
+This indicates that the driver for the hardware you added has not been installed.

 PCI\VEN_15AD&DEV_07F0&SUBSYS_07F015AD&REV_00